Below are questions we're asked regularly. Feel free to look through them and if we haven't answered yours, ask us here.

 We certainly understand the goal of our entrepreneurs is to build a successful business, so we respect the balance between actively supporting our companies and staying out of their way.

-What are some of the beliefs about the future that guide your investment decisions?
+What are some of the beliefs about the future that guide our investment decisions?

-We are generalist investors, but we invest based on a core set of thematic beliefs about the future, such as:
+We are generalist investors, believing our founders will help shape our vision of the future more than anything.
+However, we do invest based on a core set of thematic beliefs about the future, such as:

 Democratization of Information